larbisahli/image-crawler/README.md

 ## Usage with Next.js

-image-crawler will download an image using the URL or DataUrl and then upload the image and a 16px placeholder for Nextjs image component to s3 bucket.
+image-crawler will download an image using the URL or Data URL and upload it to a s3 bucket with a 16px placeholder version for the Nextjs image component.

 Download and upload image using a url: